jtbrower/WinUI/src/Windows/README.md

 * The Debug window shows 5 'WinRT transform error' exceptions that are swallowed on app start
 * Debug Window shows a 'mincore\com\oleaut32\dispatch\ups.cpp(2122)\OLEAUT32.dll' library not registered error.
 * The Debug Window warns that ActualWidthProperty is not found on Canvas.
 I thought that maybe creating a property path, I should switch to just "ActualWidth"; even though the error goes away, it breaks the drop shadow and can't be correct.
+* The Debug Window warns that ActualHeightProperty is not found on Canvas.
+Same as above.

+## DPI Changed Issue
+Every once in a rare, impossible to repeat intentionally, DPI Change the measurement that is captured to determine that true size to render the control is not the true size and when the window resizes its either too much or not enough space.
+I could probably work around this by forcing the WindowView to call MeasureOveride anytime the RequiredWidth/RequiredHeight properties are requested.
+This would be a waste of CPU cycles though because the ExtWindow and its children would have to re-calculate required size every time it was requested rather than using the cached value that is naturally set when MeasureOverride is called by the framework.
+I have seen the problem happen twice in about several hundred runs.
+That's already enough to warrant a resolution.

 # TODO
 * Change Cursor on DragMove operation